 Important Facts About Pet Insurance Plans

 - Payout Caps: Most plans stop reimbursing after you’ve reached your policy’s maximum coverage amount.
-Most policies have an annual expense cap but some have caps per incident (illness or injury) or even for the animal’s lifetime.
+Most policies have an annual expense cap, but some have caps per incident (illness or injury) or even for the animal’s lifetime.
 Expect to pay higher premiums for higher caps.

-- Deductibles: With many plans you set the deductible, which is the money you must pay before your insurance policy kicks in.
+- Deductibles: With many plans, you set the deductible, which is the money you must pay before your insurance policy kicks in.
 Watch out for per-incident deductibles.
 Per-year deductibles provide a better value.

 - Waiting Periods: Your insurance coverage won’t pay until you’ve completed a waiting period.
 Most companies require at least 14 days before reimbursing you for a vet visit your pet needs for an illness.

 - Exclusions: Pet insurance policies usually exclude specific conditions in the policy’s language.
 Be sure to read your policy before buying it so you’ll know how your pet insurance works.

-- Preventative Care: You’ll get the best value from an accident or illness coverage plan but you could add-on coverage for preventative care.
+- Preventative Care: You’ll get the best value from an accident or illness coverage plan, but you could add-on coverage for preventative care.
 Policies that cover routine care and accident or illness care are called comprehensive coverage.

 - Pet Age: After your dog or cat reaches age 12, your choices for new coverage will diminish significantly.
-To have the most choices, buy a policy before your pet reaches an advanced age.
+To have the most options, buy a policy before your pet reaches an advanced age.

 How We Found The Best Pet Insurance Companies

 We also spoke to veterinary doctors who have spent time in the field to get a better understanding of how insurance affects the well-being of pets and owners alike.

-According to the North American Pet Health Insurance Association, the average monthly price of pet insurance is $47 for dogs and $29.50 for cats.
+According to the North American Pet Health Insurance Association, the average monthly price of pet insurance in 2019 (the most recent numbers as of January 2021) was $47 for dogs and $29.50 for cats.

 Since pet insurance follows a reimbursement model, initial costs come out of your pocket.

 “In veterinary medicine, veterinarians didn’t get on board with being paid by the insurance company,” said Dr. North.
-“So basically, the client is still obligated to pay the practice and then any reimbursement they’ll get from the insurance company.”
+“So basically, the client is still obligated to pay the practice and then any reimbursement they’ll get [comes] from the insurance company.”

 For the most part, pet insurance can be broken down into two types: comprehensive coverage and accident-only coverage.
 While wellness and routine care are not covered by pet insurance, some companies offer these as add-ons.

-We looked closely at the claims processes for the companies we featured, making sure they provide a prompt service in order to have your money reimbursed as soon as possible.
+We looked closely at the claims processes for all the companies we featured, making sure they provide a prompt service in order to have your money reimbursed as soon as possible.